KomendaKacper/React/README.md

 # React Projects

 Welcome to the repository containing a variety of projects and exercises built using the React library.
 Each folder in this repository represents a standalone project or an educational module designed to deepen your knowledge and skills in working with React.
+These projects were created as part of my learning journey through a course on Udemy.

 ## Repository Structure